eyeseast/things-i-use/README.md

 ## CMS

 [WordPress](https://wordpress.org): I once told a friend, "If you can make your site work in WordPress, you should use WordPress."
 I still say that (even when I'd rather code in Python).

+## App template

+[Tarbell](https://tarbell.readthedocs.io/en/1.0.10/): I'm a maintainer, and I like it.
+I would like to make it better.

+## Frontend framework

+[Svelte](https://svelte.technology/): It's a joy to code with and easy to wrap my head around.

+## Slideshows (or slide-like presentations)

+[Bespoke](https://github.com/bespokejs/bespoke): Bespoke is the simplest, most modular slide deck framework I've used.
+It's easy to extend and only does what I want it to.
+I swapped it in for Swiper on a recent project and it's been great.

+## Sound on the web

+[Howler.js](https://howlerjs.com/): Very simple with lots of nobs and dials, but has its quirks.
+I could be persuaded to try something else.